regits2501/xwiz-client/EXAMPLES.md

        verifyCredentials(accessToken, {skip_status: true})
        .then(function fullfiled(credentials){
-            if(twiz.stream){                          // Check that user indicated stream app.options     = twiz.twitterOptions; // Twitter request options as in the args.options on client
+            if(twiz.stream){                          // Check that user indicated stream app.options     = twiz.twitterOptions; // X request options as in the args.options on client
                app.accessToken = accessToken;         // save access token to app (just as an example)
                twiz.next()                            // Jump to next middleware, here it's 'myStream(..)'
             }